The Applicant Guide: Zonal authorisations – following zonal procedures under Regulation (EC) 1107/2009

 How will my application be sifted?

-Following the Review of the Regulatory Process and Procedures for Plant Protection Products in 2016 (see guidance document: ‘Overview of the Processes and Procedures for the Authorisation of Plant Protection Products’), it was deemed appropriate for HSE to continue operating the existing procedures for sifting following zonals and commenting on the core assessment.
+HSE will continue operating the existing procedures for sifting following zonal applications and commenting on the core assessment.
 The procedures are summarised in brief as follows:

-- Commenting upon a zonal Rapporteur Member State draft assessment will be conducted in tandem with the detailed sifting of a following zonal application (for which comments are requested where the UK are a concerned Member State).
+- Commenting upon a zonal Rapporteur Member State draft assessment will be conducted in tandem with the detailed sifting of a following zonal application (for which comments are requested where NI are a concerned Member State).

 - Once a draft assessment is circulated for commenting by the zonal Rapporteur Member State, a following zonal application is considered for the first time since submission.
-This process is carried out over the 4 week sift period, after which the result of the detailed sift are finalised.
-Once the content of both the UK commenting table and the detailed sift feedback have been finalised, the comments are then sent to the zonal Rapporteur Member State.
+This process is carried out over the 4-week sift period, after which the result of the detailed sift is finalised.
+Once the content of both the NI commenting table and the detailed sift feedback have been finalised, the comments are then sent to the zonal Rapporteur Member State.

 No charging or invoicing is carried out at this point.
 This is the first contact an applicant will receive to confirm that HSE is considering their following zonal application.